nishikinocurtis/bdml-lab1/README.md

 # NYU BDMLSys Lab1

-A simple C++ server calculating fibonacci numbers, to run in Istio Service Meshes.
+A simple C++ server calculating fibonacci numbers times 2, to run in Istio Service Meshes.

 ## Requirement

-To build the server, you need `boost` to be installed.
+To build the server, you need `boost` and `opentelemetry` to be installed.
 The server uses `boost/beast` as the HTTP/TCP library.
+And uses `opentelemetry/otlp/http` as the exporter to send traces to jaeger (Jaeger Thrift and OpenTracing API are deprecated as of early 2023).

 Istio and minikube installation are required.